 During my visit to MuSaMa, Sylvain Dijon, one of the three founders of Le Grande Savonnerie, was running demonstrations in the soap workshop.
 He confirmed that making Savon de Marseille is not complicated, but production takes 8-10 days.
 This soap requires three ingredients: additive-free, industrial-grade olive oil (72% to be considered the real savon), saltwater and sodium carbonate (natural soda ash – from the ashes of sodium-rich plants).

 Traditional soap making requires patience and time:

 - Washing: The paste is boiled at 100 °C and washed with salt water, flushing impurities and any remaining alkaline chemicals.
 After three to four days, the soap maker verifies that the soap is the residue-free.

-- Resting: The heat for the cauldron is turned off, and the mixture is left to stand for three (3) days.
+- Resting: The heat for the cauldron is turned off.
+The mixture stands for three (3) days.

 - Molding: During the resting phase, the frames are prepared a final filter takes place as the mixture flows from the cauldron.
 The thick liquid is then levelled and dried left to harden for two (2) days.

 - Cutting: The initial cut is into large blocks that weigh close to 40 kilograms.
 The smaller blocks often produced mechanically with a cutting machine.
 Then the cubes move to racks for up to two weeks of drying.

 - Stamping: Stamping the soap blocks on all six (6) sides is the final step.
 The tampon (stamp) includes the company’s logo and details.

 The result – Savon de Marseille – pure, natural, biodegradable soap.